brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

     * A park bit (1)
 * The SWDIO line is released and turned to input mode so that it can be driven by the target.
 * A bit is read from the target, but ignored.
 This is called a turn-around bit.
 * A three-bit acknowledgement is read from the target in little endian format.
 A 0b001 code means "success."
-Anything else is treated as a failure, although strictly speaking this is not correct.
+Anything else is treated as a failure, although strictly speaking this is not correct since one of the acknowledgment codes (WAIT) means to try again later.
+I have not implement this because it is not needed in my flashing program.
 * The SWDIO line is converted back to output mode so that it can be driven by the source.
 * A bit is written by the source, but ignored.
 This is called a turn-around bit.
 * A 32-bit value is written in little-endian format (i.e. LSB first).
 This is called the data transfer phase.